feelsfast.fyi

 One technique, two implementations, identical wait.
 Replay the card to re-run both sides in sync.

-Shimmer skeleton
+Shimmer Skeleton

 Same content, same wait.
 Naive: plain static gray skeleton.
 Tuned: a low-contrast gradient sweeps across all skeleton blocks in sync.
 Per Anstis, low-contrast motion *feels* slower — which is exactly what you want from a calm, non-attention-grabbing wait.